Home page logo

 See also:

-Fetches a resource with a HEAD request.
 Like get, this is a simple wrapper around generic_request with response caching.
 This function also has support for HTTP redirects.
 Redirects are followed only if they pass all the validation rules of the redirect_ok function.
-This function may be overrided by supplying a custom function in the redirect_ok field of the options array.
+This function may be overridden by supplying a custom function in the redirect_ok field of the options array.
 The default function redirects the request if the destination is:

 • Within the same host or domain